cse-sim/cse/doc/src/records/ductseg.md

 **dsInsulMat=*matName***

 Name of insulation MATERIAL.
 The conductivity of this material at 70 ^o^F is combined with dsInsulR to derive the duct insulation thickness.
 If omitted, a typical fiberglass material is assumed having conductivity of 0.025 Btu/hr-ft^2^-F at 70 ^o^F and a conductivity coefficient of .00418 1/F (see MATERIAL).
 In addition, insulation conductivity is adjusted during the simulation in response its average temperature.
+As noted with dsInsulR, duct insulation is modeled as pure conductance -- MATERIAL matDens and matSpHt are ignored.

   **Units**   **Legal Range**        **Default**   **Required**   **Variability**
   ----------- ---------------------- ------------- -------------- -----------------